 a crap load of sooooo much hot glue to stick everything down.
 That greenery and the face ain’t going nowhere 😀 We hung the Spirit of the Forest on our front door, and I love it.

-And for some strange reason, it feels like his eyes follow you.
+I’m not sure if it’s just my overactive imagination, but for some strange reason, it feels like his eyes follow you.

 I would love to know what you think.
 Is it something you would make for your home?
 If you’re not comfortable playing around and turning a cheap mask into a face for your Spirit of the Forest or green man, then you can always get one of those resin bark faces online instead.
-I’ve added some links at the bottom of the post to make it easier for you to find.
+I’ve added some links at the bottom of the post to make it easier for you to find them.

 And if you like the idea, please don’t forget to pin it for later